melbcat/jeb_app/README.md

 __Step 5.__ (_Optional_) Customize the icon

 Place your favorite icon (in Apple's .icns format) to `JEB.app/Contents/Resources/jeb.icns`.
 The default icon is converted from the newest official one (which is ugly indeed).
 An old official icon is also privided as `jeb_old.icns` in the same directory for your convenience.
-Note that after JEB launched, its icon on the docker will still changed to the official embedded one.
-You can hacks the `$JEB_ROOT/bin/jeb.jar` by yourself (hint: change PNG files in `assets` directory).
+Note that after being launched, JEB's icon on the dock will still changes to the official embedded one.
+You can hacks the `$JEB_ROOT/bin/jeb.jar` by yourself (hint: change .png files in `assets` directory).

 __Step 6.__ Copy the `JEB.app` to your `/Applications/` and enjoy it.